 Following a BA in Geography and a PGCE, both at the University of Leicester, I taught Geography in secondary schools before moving to the London School of Hygiene and Tropical Medicine where I studied for an MSc in Demography and Health.
 I completed my PhD at the University of Nottingham, before being appointed to Lecturer, and then Associate Professor, in Medical Statistics in the Division of Epidemiology and Public Health.

 Epidemiology, medical statistics, large database research, policy evaluation, time series analysis.

-I currently teach medical statistics and epidemiology on a number of modules at both undergraduate and postgraduate level.
-I co-convene the undergraduate course on Public Health and Epidemiology… read more
+I currently teach medical statistics and epidemiology at both undergraduate and postgraduate level, and supervise undergraduate BMedSci, taught postgraduate Master in Public Health, and PhD students.

 The majority of my work utilises my expertise in managing and analysing quantitative data, ranging from relatively small local survey datasets to extremely large datasets of routinely-collected… read more